Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ## Create a store via wizard

-The Store Wizard guides you through all steps to create a store and its full functionality.
+The store wizard guides you through all steps to create a store and its full functionality.
 Therefore, it is highly recommended to use the wizard instead of creating a store manually.

 ### Start the store wizard